Voiceover Recording for video production

 How to edit your recording

-Now that you have created your audio, now it is time to edit it.
-There are many different editing software programs available to edit.
-For this example we will be looking at Adobe Audition, but this can be applied to any program.
-Open audition and import the audio you want to edit.
-If you have multiple clips it can be helpful to merge the clips (highlight clips then right click and select merge) in one so that the effects you apply are used on everything.
-Double click on the clip to show the waveform and now you are ready to edit.
-Most sound editors will follow the same process: Equlise, normalise, compress, and normalise.
-Apply effects to reduce the background noise such as Capture Noise Print and Noise Reduction.
-Other effects such as the Parametric Equaliser, Dynamics, and DeNoiser, will improve the quality of your audio.
+Now that you have created your audio, it is time to edit it.
+There are many different editing software programs available.
+For this example, we will be looking at Adobe Audition, but this can be applied to any program.
+Open an audition and import the audio you want to edit.
+If you have multiple clips, it can be helpful to merge them (highlight the clips, then right-click and select Merge) into a single clip so that the effects you apply are applied to everything.
+Double-click the clip to display the waveform, and you are now ready to edit.
+Most sound editors will follow the same process: Equalise, normalise, compress, and normalise.
+Apply effects to reduce the background noise, such as Capture Noise Print and Noise Reduction.
+Other effects, such as the Parametric Equaliser, Dynamics, and DeNoiser, will improve the quality of your audio.
 Once complete, re-sync the sound with your video.

 Editing software